rahulachari/PropCast-Agent/README.md

 Built for the **Microsoft Agents League Hackathon 2026**
 Track: 🎨 Creative Apps / GitHub Copilot
-Submission Deadline: June 14, 2026
+Deadline: June 14, 2026

 ---

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+MIT License — open source and free to use.